-Survivor.io TikTok marketing campaign has generated one of the most successful mobile game launches of 2022, showing how influencer marketing and user-generated content (UGC) can be the deciding factor in the success of your mobile game.
+Survivor.io TikTok marketing campaign has generated one of the most successful mobile game launches of 2022, showing how influencer marketing and user-generated content (UGC) can be the key factor in the success of your mobile game.
 But was there anything that they missed out on?

-TikTok marketing: Survivor.io
+TikTok Marketing: Survivor.io

-Recently Survivor.io has been a perfect example of how influencer marketing and UGC can be a significant driving force behind the success of a mobile game.
+Recently, Survivor.io has been a perfect example of how influencer marketing and UGC can be a significant driving force behind the success of a mobile game.

-Launched in August 2022, survivor.io is a roguelike game that makes the players face infinite zombie hordes while accumulating points and upgrading their character.
-For its promotion Habby, the Singaporean game publisher, heavily relied on TikTok marketing and UGC-like content.
-And it paid back with Survivor.io generating $15 million in revenue by September and now over $100 million.
+Launched in August 2022, Survivor.io is a roguelike game that makes the players face infinite zombie hordes while accumulating points and upgrading their character.
+For its promotion, Habby, the Singaporean game publisher, heavily relied on TikTok marketing and UGC-like content.
+And it paid back with Survivor.io generating $15 million in revenue by September and now over $200 million.

 This way, we are brought to think that a wider community is around the game since it is so easy to spot someone playing it.